herkkules/herkkules/README.md

 > Business evolution may lead to temporary  **Leadership Gaps**, requiring empathy and sustainable routines.
 I design and implement **Workflows** that enable your organisation to meet future **Growth** with agility and resilience, ensuring both immediate and continued success.

-> Turning strategy into practise requires working together with engineering teams to establish collective goals and a shared mental model among development teams and stakeholders to distil overarching goals into concrete, actionable plans, driving progress without compromising quality or vision.
+> Turning strategy into practise requires working together with engineering teams to establish collective goals and a shared mental modele among development teams and stakeholders to distil overarching goals into concrete, actionable plans, driving progress without compromising quality or vision.

 ---